Read about our data protection here:

 10.1 We store your Personal Data according to the following rules:

-10.2 If you are a member or donator, we will store your Personal Data while you are associated with our organisation, and for up to five years after the current year, as from your most recent donation, in accordance with the Danish Bookkeeping Act.
-Personal Data concerning bank, reg. no. and account number is deleted 13 months after your payment service agreement with NETS has been cancelled, cf. the Danish Payment Service Act of 2009 , which requires the Danish Refugee Council to be able to document for up to 13 months after the expiry of the agreement that an agreement has been entered into.
+10.2 If you are a member or individual donor, we will store your Personal Data while you are associated with our organisation, and for up to five years after the current year, as from your most recent donation, in accordance with the Danish Bookkeeping Act.
+Personal Data concerning bank, reg. no. and account number is deleted 13 months after your payment service agreement with NETS has been cancelled, cf. the Danish Payment Service Act of 2009 , which requires DRC to be able to document for up to 13 months after the expiry of the agreement that an agreement has been entered into.